Connect with others who understand.

 Written by Sarah Winfrey

-If you are living with an autoimmune disease like lupus, you probably know what it is like to develop a new symptom and wonder if it’s connected to lupus or coming from something else.
-After all, while lupus has more common symptoms like joint pain, it can also cause a wide variety of skin symptoms.
+If you have an autoimmune disease like lupus, new symptoms might show up from time to time.
+It’s normal to wonder if they’re from lupus or something else.
+After all, although lupus has more common symptoms like joint pain, it can also cause a variety of skin symptoms.

-At MyLupusTeam, members often ask about certain types of rashes, including a rash that develops under the breasts.
-If you, like them, are wondering whether a rash like this can be caused by lupus, read on to learn more.
+On MyLupusTeam, members often ask about certain types of rashes, including a rash that develops under the breasts.
+If you’re also wondering whether a rash like this can be caused by lupus, read on to learn more.

 What Is a Lupus Rash Under the Breasts Like?